Cgcollins91/ENPM661_Project_05/README.md

     ./terp2_set_arm.sh 3.0 0.5 1.25 -0.8 0.0 #set joints 1 to 5 to the positions of 3.0, 0.5, 1.25, -0.8, and 0.0
     ./terp2_set_gripper.sh 1.5 0.0 0.0 0.0 #set the "gripper joints" to positions 1.5, 0.0, 0.0, and 0.0

+## Build Map of New World
+The mapping node can be used to generate a map of any world the robot is launched into, the user could edit the world used in terp2/launch/gazebo.py to any world of their choosing, then the robot could be navigated via teleop or by sending goals(see above) in the terminal to explore the map.
+Once the map has been sufficiently explore it can be saved with:

+    ros2 run terp2_slam save_grid